MCT-master/mct-master.github.io/_posts/2023-09-22-jackeh-augmented-violin.md

 >
 >Florence Baschet, composer of [**BogenLied**](http://www.florencebaschet.com/website/fiche2-BogenLied.html) which was composed for the original Augmented Violin

 Mapping the intensity of the bowing gesture to parameters related to the intensity of the granular synthesis retains a physical relationship between input and output while also being logically complex and sonically engaging.
 Meanwhile, the logic in the mapping from bow stroke type to drone pitch is arguably less robust in this initial version, as bowing gestures have little to do with pitch control in purely acoustic violin playing apart from moving between strings.
-This mapping also limits the number of available drone pitches to three due to the size of the bow stroke vocabulary of the machine learning algorithm.
-As a result, the latently expressive bow strokes are arguably underutilised as a means of expression here.
+This mapping also limits the number of available drone pitches to three because that is how many types of bow strokes the machine learning model has be trained to recognize.
+As a result, the latently expressive bow strokes are arguably underutilised as a means of expression.

 An alternative mapping could combine bow stroke and intensity to determine drone pitch.
 For example, bow stroke type might control the base pitch of the drone, which is then raised linearly in line with stroke intensity in a sonic result similar to a pitch bend.
 Such a mapping would increase the harmonic range of the IMS while affording greater expressive control of pitch.

 # Conclusion

-By using extracted bowing gestures and bow stroke intensity rather than directly measured bowing parameters, the Augmented Violin is controlled using the gestural language of its performer, rather than the measurement oriented language of the technology being used.
-Despite some unconvincing mappings, it nonetheless presents a compelling avenue for technologically extended string instruments.
+By using extracted bowing gestures and bow stroke intensity rather than directly measured bowing parameters, the Augmented Violin is controlled using the gestural language of its performer, rather than the measurement oriented language of the technology being used under the hood.
+Despite some mapping that arguably don't utilise the bowing gestures as effectively as they could, it nonetheless presents a compelling avenue for technologically extended string instruments.

-You can check out one of the future iterations of the Augmented Violin in the video below, where violinist Mari Kimura discusses the glove-based version.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UKRrEdS_SMI?si=s2jd06mP19azUsLW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# References

-[1]	F. Bevilacqua, N. Rasamimanana, E. Fléty, S. Lemouton, and F. Baschet, ‘The Augmented Violin Project: Research, Composition And Performance Report’, presented at the International Conference on New Interfaces for Musical Expression, Paris, France: Zenodo, Jun.
-2006. doi: 10.5281/ZENODO.1176871.

-[2]	M. Kimura, N. Rasamimanana, F. Bevilacqua, N. Schnell, B. Zamborlin, and E. Fléty, ‘Extracting Human Expression For Interactive Composition With The Augmented Violin’, presented at the International Conference on New Interfaces for Musical Expression, Ann Arbor, Michigan, USA: Zenodo, Jun.
-2012. doi: 10.5281/ZENODO.1178305.

-[3]	C. Dobrian and D. Koppelman, ‘The “E” in NIME: Musical Expression with New Computer Interfaces’, in Proceeding of New Interface for Musical Expression, 2006.